gmpal/DynamicThermalRating/README.md

 # DynamicThermalRating
 This repository contains experiments on Dynamic Thermal Rating (DTR), a method for real-time monitoring of a transmission line's thermal capacity.
 Experiments may include simulations, data analyses, and testing of DTR algorithms.

+The experiments in this repository are carried out on real data collected from 11 sensor stations installed on high voltage overhead power lines.
+Each sensor station consists of a weather station and a device for measuring line current.
+The weather station measures variables such as air temperature, wind speed, wind direction, and sun irradiance, while the line current measurement device measures the actual conductor temperature.
+The data has a time resolution of 1 minute and was collected over a period of two months, resulting in approximately 86000 samples per sensor.
+The data cannot be shared for privacy reasons.